Quantum transport in quasi-periodic lattice systems in presence of B\"uttiker probes: Introduction

-In this work, we analyse how transport properties in AAH and its generalized version i.e., the GAAH lattice models are modified in presence of the B\"uttiker probes.
-We implement both the voltage probe and voltage-temperature probe techniques and explore charge transport and thermoelectric heat-to-work conversion properties in the linear-response regime.
+In this work, we therefore analyse how transport properties in AAH and GAAH lattice models get modified in presence of the B\"uttiker probes.
+We implement both the voltage probe and voltage-temperature probe techniques and explore electrical conductance and thermoelectric heat-to-work conversion properties in the linear-response regime.
+We point out the consequences for the conductance in both zero and finite temperature limits.
+We observe that in presence of both the voltage and the voltage-temperature probes, the linear transport coefficients, namely the electrical and the thermal conductances display universal power-law decay with the probe coupling strength in the strong probe coupling regime.
+We provide a rigorous analytical proof for this result.
+Importantly, this universal behaviour is different from the behaviour predicted following the local Lindblad master equation formalism, thus pin-pointing crucial differences between the two approaches in mimicking the underlying many-body scattering processes.
+Furthermore, in the zero temperature voltage-probe case, we observe environment assisted transport for all the exponentially decaying regimes with a particular power-law scaling with probe strength.
 For the thermoelectric setup, we further asses and compare the recently obtained tighter bounds on efficiency following the thermodynamic uncertainty relations \cite{Saryal-bound} and the bound obtained in Ref. \cite{Udo-TUR1}.

-We organize the paper as follows: in section II, we introduce the AAH and GAAH lattice models and then briefly describe the theoretical aspects of the B{\"u}ttiker probe approach and how to obtain charge conductance in the the linear response regime.
-In section III, we present the numerical results examining the behavior of conduc- tance in the voltage probe setting.
+We organize the paper as follows: In section II, we introduce the AAH and the GAAH lattice models and then briefly describe the theoretical aspects of the B{\"u}ttiker probe approach and how to obtain charge conductance in the linear response regime.
+In section III, we present the numerical results both in the zero and finite temperature limit.
 In section IV, we extend our study to voltage-temperature probes and study thermoelectric performance for the AAH chain and furthermore asses the recently obtained tighter bounds on efficiency by expressing these bounds in terms of the Onsager's transport coefficients.
-Finally we conclude with a discussion summarizing our results in section V.
+Finally in section V, we provide a summary highlighting our key findings.
+In the Appendix, we present a rigorous derivation and show the emergence of diffusive behaviour for conductance as well as the its scaling with the probe coupling strength in the strong probe coupling limit.